The continued focus on economic crime and transparency

 What will happen if I miss a deadline to verify?

-While the Bill will introduce a “transition period” for existing company directors and applicable shareholders to comply with the new identity verification requirements.
-The Bill shall introduce new offences for those persons who fail to verify their identity with Companies House.
+While the Act will introduce a “transition period” for existing company directors and applicable shareholders to comply with the new identity verification requirements.
+The Act will introduce new offences for those persons who fail to verify their identity with Companies House within the relevant time permitted.

 Next steps

-While the Bill is currently at an early stage, it is expected to become law in spring of 2023 and Thompson Smith and Puxon will continue to monitor the Bill’s development.
-If you would like to discuss the Bill and its impact please contact Mary Anne Fedeyko or your usual TSP contact.
+Thompson Smith and Puxon will continue to monitor the Act’s phased rollout.
+If you would like to discuss the Act and its impact please contact Mary Anne Fedeyko or your usual TSP contact.

-You can read more about the Bill and what else it is set to introduce here: https://www.tsplegal.com/general/corporate-transparency-and-the-evolving-role-of-companies-house/.
+You can read more about the Act and what else it is set to introduce here.